 A Spectator magazine subscription will give you an intelligent and often satirical overview of contemporary British society, as well as reviews on the latest film releases and literary debuts.

 In addition to receiving this leading publication to your door each week, you'll also get FREE access to the Spectator App on iPad, Iphone, Android and Kindle Fire,as well as invitations to a number of subscriber-only events, including wine tastings and exclusive debates.
+Please note the Wed ID to activate digital access will take up to 2-3 weeks to arrive with you.
+Your Web ID is the 8 digit number printed above your name and address on the slip of white paper that comes with your printed issue every week.

 Love great writing?
 Then a subscription to The Spectator magazine is perfect for you!
 Inside every weekly issue you’ll find the latest current affairs, politics, books, arts, life, laughter – everything that’s big news!